idvorkin/idvorkin.github.io/_d/sublime.md

 - **Mindful Appreciation:** Notice and appreciate the good in those around you and in your own life.
 Acknowledging the positive aspects can enhance your capacity for joy.
 - When doing something altruistic, think I am being altruistic, this makes me happy
 - When seeing someone being altruistic, there exists a wonderful person in the world, I am happy
-- When someone is doing an altruisitc act, think more good is being done in the world, I am happy
+- When someone is doing an altruistic act, think more good is being done in the world, I am happy

 <div> </div>
 - l23